nishad-kindre-medtigo/myui/README.md

 ### Button

-A versatile button component with multiple variants and sizes.
+A versatile button component with multiple variants, sizes, icon support, and full customization options.

 ```jsx
 import { Button } from 'myui';